codeforamerica/vita-min/docs/2026-09-01-rails-8-upgrade-plan.md

 4. Revisit `sass-rails` → `sassc-rails` (deprecated upstream); consider `dartsass-rails` or moving remaining SCSS fully into shakapacker.
 5. Restore `config.active_support.deprecation` in `config/environments/test.rb`.

+### Phase 8 — bootboot restored to a working, unpointed state (2026-09-10)

+Reverses the Phase 7 bootboot removal, on purpose.
+Phase 7 removed bootboot from this branch on the reasoning that the harness had served its purpose — but that reasoning missed the state of `main`, which **still carries bootboot in its original broken configuration**: `plugin 'bootboot'` plus a `gemn` keyed on `ENV['NEXT']`, no `Plugin.send(:load_plugin, ...)`, no `enable_dual_booting`, and a committed `Gemfile_next.lock` that had already rotted to rails 7.2.3.1 against a 7.2.3.2 primary.
+Merging this branch as-is would have silently deleted bootboot and that stale lock from `main`.
+Restoring the *fixed* wiring instead leaves `main` better off than either removing it or keeping what is there.

+What is in the `Gemfile` now: the four pieces from Phase 1 (`plugin`, the explicit `load_plugin`, `enable_dual_booting` guarded on `DEPENDENCIES_NEXT`, and the corrected `gemn`), with a header comment explaining why all four must stay even with zero `gemn` callers — stripping any one of them is how `main` got into its current state.

+**`Gemfile_next.lock` is deliberately absent.** bootboot's `after-install-all` hook bails when the file does not exist, so the harness costs a normal `bundle install` nothing and cannot rot.
+Committing a duplicate of the primary lock would reproduce exactly what `main` demonstrates: a next lock nobody regenerates, drifting quietly behind.
+Starting a dual boot is one `gemn` line, `cp Gemfile.lock Gemfile_next.lock`, then `bundle install`.

+Verified rather than assumed, since "installed but inert" is the failure mode this is guarding against — temporarily declaring `gemn 'data_migrate', '>= 10.0', next_version:
+'~> 11.2.0'` and running `DEPENDENCIES_NEXT=1 bundle install`:

+- the next boot took the next branch (`Installing data_migrate 11.2.0 (was 11.3.0)`);
+- `Gemfile_next.lock` diverged in exactly two lines, the resolved version and the `DEPENDENCIES` constraint;
+- `Gemfile.lock` came out byte-identical (md5 unchanged), so the primary boot is untouched by a next-boot install;
+- after reverting, a plain `bundle install` did **not** resurrect `Gemfile_next.lock`.

+The harness is not pointed at Rails edge.
+Rationale in the 8.2 bullet under Phase 7's "Deliberately still open" — in short, the PostGIS pair caps ActiveRecord below 8.2 on their upstream default branches, so an edge boot requires two indefinitely-maintained forks, and 8.2 is not released.

 ## Rollback